-Serious illness of the student requires medical documentation from a licensed physician outlining the dates the student was too ill to attend class.
+student requires documentation from a healthcare provider outlining the dates and/or times the student was unable to participate in class.
 The student may be required to show permission of their physician to return to class.

 Verified medical emergency of a dependent (as defined by the IRS standards) requires medical documentation from a licensed physician outlining the dates the medical emergency occurred and the type of medical emergency.
 Regular doctor's visits and routine illnesses such as sore throats, ear infections, colds, etc., do not constitute medical emergencies.
 Students need to plan accordingly for regular life events that come with managing being a caregiver and the workload required in their given program.
 A care manager is on staff to help students who need assistance creating such plans.